The IDEAL Implant is the “Ideal Option” for Breast Augmentation

 Traditional Saline implants do not have the problem of silent rupture.
 Because the saline is naturally absorbed after rupture (which is not dangerous), patients can detect the loss of volume.
 So, in general, some women choose saline for this additional peace of mind and are willing to give up some of the cosmetic benefits.

 But now consider the IDEAL Implant.
 This structured implant is saline-filled, but completely different from traditional saline implants.
 Its unique design with dual lumens and several inner nested shells provide support to the edges and control fluid movement.
 These features make the IDEAL Implant feel soft and maintain better upper breast fullness more like a silicone gel without the “water balloon or bouncy feel", and with less risk of wrinkling and palpability problems of traditional saline.
 There is no risk of silent rupture, you can simply look in the mirror and know your IDEAL Implant is intact.
 No MRI scans are needed, and no need to consider prophylactic exchange as with silicone.
 Also, clinical trial results at 6 years show the IDEAL Implant has a lower rate of capsular contracture and a lower rate of rupture than silicone gel or saline implants for primary augmentation.

 To me, this sounds amazing!
 And I think this is why many of my informed patients are now choosing the IDEAL Implant.
-I'm excited to share this option with you, so please come into the office and take a feel for yourself and do your own side by side comparison!
+I'm excited to share this option with you, so please come into our Chelmsford plastic surgery practice and take a feel for yourself and do your own side by side comparison!